alexeygrigorev/mlwiki.org/index.php/Computational_Linguistics.md

 ---
-title: "Computational Linguistics"
 layout: default
 permalink: /index.php/Computational_Linguistics
+tags:
+- computational-linguistics
+- nlp
+title: Computational Linguistics
 ---

-# Computational Linguistics

 ## Computational Linguistics
 Computational linguistics (CL) is a discipline between linguistics and computer science which is concerned with the computational aspects of the human language faculty.
 - It belongs to the cognitive sciences and overlaps with the field of [Artificial intelligence](Artificial_intelligence)